ErikNatanael/rust_synthesis_profiling/README.md

 - Enabling lto in the release profile: slightly worse performance
 - Not `Box`ing the `Oscillator`s: small improvement
 - Not putting `Wavetable`s inside an `Option` and matching in `Oscillator`: slightly worse performance (why?)
+- Not using the Phase class and instead handling that in the Oscillator class: 15% improvement
+- Using a while loop to contain the phase within 0<= phase < 1 instead of `% 1.0`: 51% improvement